mrmacright/Metal-HUD-Mobile-Config/README.md

 and to many others who have helped!
 Thanks

 ## Optional Compatibility Data
-Metal HUD Mobile Config can now optionally send compatibility data to help me improve the app.
+Metal HUD Mobile Config can optionally send compatibility data to help me improve the app.

-You’ll be asked once on first launch.
-Data is only sent if you choose “Yes”.
+You’ll be asked once and data is only sent if you choose “Yes”.

 ONLY Includes:
 - Device model (eg - iPhone 17 Pro Max, iPhone18,2)